Latin Kings

 After the creation of the manifesto in 1972 Beach and Spaulding no longer governed all the Latin King branches city-wide, further away branches at last didn’t have to travel all the way to Humboldt Park for meetings.
 All south side operations were headed at the Boulevards at 24th and Marshall while the north side still reported to Beach and Spaulding.
 Eventually traveling to report ceased and each branch governed more on its own.

-Another big player within the Latin King Nation was a member named Julio “Compa” Munoz who was an original member of the nation.
+Another big player within the Latin King Nation was a member named Julio “Compa” Munoz who was an original member the Imperials and the earlier Latin Kings demonstration that pre-dates the ALKN Latin Kings.
 Compa was born in the year 1936 making him one of the oldest members or perhaps the oldest member of the Latin Kings.
 Compa was a big-time member and highly regarded in the nation.

 According to court documents, on the night of December 17, 1975 Compa conspired with a prostitute named Deborah Schak and Victor Figueroa and Ralphie Munoz to get a sum of money together to pay for Schak’s methadone treatment because she was a struggling recovering heroin addict and asked the men for help according to court documents.
 The four of them then conspired to have Schak lure a client into a trap where she would perform her sexual favors for money then Munoz’ men would rob him.
 Schak lived with Munoz at 1737 Maplewood (Maplewood and Bloomingdale in Logan Square) and told Munoz she needed the money and was willing to steal for it according to court documents.
 Schak then walked to Western Avenue and picked up on three men, two of which took her to one of the men’s residence where she performed sexual favors on them both.
 One of the men, Peter Mobiles, wanted to stay with Schak and offered her $100 for a night with her and he flashed a large amount of money according to court documents.
 Mobiles and Schak then left to stay at her “sister’s house” at Campbell and Wabansia which was right down the block from where Schak and Munoz realistically resided.
 Schak had Mobiles wait outside while she went inside to ask her sister for permission, instead Schak grabbed a knife and Munoz came with her with a gun on him.
 Schak asked Mobiles if he could give Munoz a ride to Foster and Sheridan, Mobiles agreed and got in the car while Schak got in the back seat behind him, and Munoz hopped into the passenger seat.
 According to court documents Munoz put the gun to Mobiles’ head while Schack wrapped her arm around Mobile’s neck and put her knife to his throat, the two of them then demanded money but Mobiles only gave them $20.
 Munoz then ordered Mobiles to take off his clothes and put them right outside the car, Mobiles complied according to court documents.
 I am speculating Munoz had Mobiles do this, so they could search his clothes for more money because after this happened Munoz told Schak to step outside, Munoz then ordered Mobiles to lie down on the ground face down, then Munoz shot Mobiles in the back of the head.
 The two of them grabbed the clothes then left the scene and fled to their place on Maplewood.
 Back at the residence Julio Munoz told Ralphie Munoz that he was not sure if Mobiles was dead and that he accidentally shot Mobiles but also said “it’s probably better that way.”
 Schak apparently did not want murder to be involved because she was freaked out and ended up testifying against Munoz which got him put in prison for the murder.
 (People vs. Munoz, 1979).